 Any individual above the age of 18 years can open a Demat account.
 Even a person of Indian origin (PIO) currently a citizen of any country except Pakistan and Bangladesh can open a Demat account.
 Additionally, even a Hindu Undivided Family (HUF), and domestic Indian companies can open a Demat account.
 In the case of a HUF, the Demat account can be opened in the name of the oldest male member or karta.

 How to Open a Demat Account? – A Step-by-Step Guide on How to Open a Demat Account in 2022

 By now you know that a Demat account can be opened with a broker, also known as a Depository Participant (DP).
 The Indian markets are flooded with brokers.
 But before selecting a broker to open a Demat account with, you need to ensure the following:

 - Your broker must be registered with SEBI.

-- Your broker must provide FREE Demat account.
+- Your broker must provide a FREE Demat account.

 - Your broker must be well-capitalised.

 - Your broker must provide high tech trading platform with 99.99% uptime.